Prag8855/aab/content/guides/find-a-flat-in-berlin.md

 If the landlord chooses you, they will ask for your documents.
 Send everything as a single PDF.

 You will sign a lease, pay the [deposit](/glossary/Kaution), get the keys and move in.
 You must register your address, put your name on the mailbox, and change your address.
+Be careful, it can still be a [scam](/guides/housing-scams).

 **[How to sign the lease and move in ➞](/guides/moving-in)**